rust-fuzz/afl.rs/README.md

 * tar-rs: [#23](https://github.com/alexcrichton/tar-rs/issues/23)
 * Logic errors in [tendril](https://github.com/kmcallister/tendril) and its [html5ever](https://github.com/servo/html5ever) integration

-These bugs aren't nearly as serious as the [memory-safety issues AFL has discovered](http://lcamtuf.coredump.cx/afl/#bugs) in C and C++ projects.
+These bugs aren't nearly as serious as the [memory-safety issues afl has discovered](http://lcamtuf.coredump.cx/afl/#bugs) in C and C++ projects.
 That's because Rust is memory-safe by default, but also because not many people have tried afl.rs yet!
 Over time we will update this section with the most